What is Breast Reduction?

 The surgery is usually about 2 to 2.5 hours long with an average stay of about an hour and a half in the recovery room before you are able to go home.

 Dr. Freed will provide you with a cost estimate following your consultation with him if the breast reduction is not covered by your insurance.

 A breast reduction with Dr. Freed includes the consultation, surgical fees, anesthesia, operating rooms fees, postoperative garment and follow up.
-The total cost is in the $6000 range, however; an accurate cost estimate will be provided after Dr. Freed has a chance to evaluate you for surgery.
+The total cost is approximately $7,400 however; an accurate cost estimate will be provided after Dr. Freed has a chance to evaluate you for surgery.

 Are there payment options for surgery?

 Patients often inquire about payment options for breast augmentation.
 Breast surgeries are probably our most common procedures that utilize payment options.

 At Freed Plastic Surgery we work with two different companies that offer easy and convenient ways to help pay for your breast procedure.
 CareCredit and Alpheon both offer a wide array of monthly payment options to help you reach your individual beauty goals.

 What should I do to prepare for surgery?

 - Discontinue smoking.
 Nicotine can impair and delay the healing process.